unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 > `ValueTask` is interchangeable with `Task`, but `ValueTask` was chosen to be in unity with the `IAsyncEnumerable` interface.
 > A `Task` is easily convertible to `ValueTask` nonetheless.

-This is known as a 'pull' method, as we're repeatedly calling the task when we're looking for new data, and the task returns the value when it's ready, unless it was cancelled using the token (this will be discussed in another tutorial).
+This is known as a 'pull' method, as we're repeatedly calling the Task when we're looking for new data, and the Task returns the value when it's ready, unless it was cancelled using the token (this will be discussed in another tutorial).

 Using the `CountOne` method, creating a Feed is as easy as: